Skip to main content

 • Blocks the flow or urine

-• Has grown larger (as seen on follow-up X-ray studies)
+• Has grown larger (as seen on follow-up imaging studies)

-We use several procedures to break up, remove or bypass kidney stones.
+We use several procedures to remove kidney stones.
 These procedures include:

 What to expect after treatment for kidney stones

-Although each person is different, there is about a 50 percent chance of having another stone within the next five years.
-To help us determine what caused the kidney stone, we may ask your child to collect urine for 24 hours after a stone has passed or been removed to measure urine volume and levels of acidity, calcium, sodium, uric acid, oxalate, citrate and creatinine.
-Your child may also be asked to have a blood test to help us understand the reason her body is forming stones.
+To help us determine what caused the kidney stone, we will ask your child to collect urine for 24 hours to measure urine volume and levels of acidity, calcium, sodium, uric acid, oxalate, citrate and creatinine.
+Your child may also be asked to have a blood test to help us understand the reason their body is forming stones.

 Prevention

 There are things you can do to help prevent kidney stones from forming.
-The best ways to do that depends on the type of stone produced, underlying risk factors and how willing your child is to stick with a long-term prevention plan.
-Your child may need to change certain habits, such as drinking more fluids and changing his diet.
+Prevention can be very personal.
+We can help guide you to the right prevention measures depending on the type of stone your child produced, their underlying risk factors, and how willing they might be to stick to a long-term prevention plan.
+Your child may need to change certain habits, such as drinking more fluids and changing their diet.

 We recommend children with stone disease: